 Buying an ETF that owns mining stock can mitigate your losses if one of the companies underperforms.

 However, the fund’s diversification cannot protect your capital if there are any factors disrupting the entire industry.
-As with individual stock, all ETFs are not the same.
+As with individual stocks, all ETFs are not the same.

 Some funds focus on established miners, and others focus on riskier mining companies.
 It’s important to invest after conducting your due diligence on the fund.